arifikhsan/arifikhsanudin-blog/src/contents/certificates/language/kotlin-dicoding/index.md

 ---
 title: Start Coding using Kotlin at Dicoding
 date: "2020-06-25T16:00:00.000Z"
-description: I leart about how to code using kotlin.
+description: I learnt about how to code using kotlin.
-category: other
+category: language
 featured_image: kotlin.jpg
 ---